jkakar/octopress/source/_posts/2012-04-15-a-fluidinfo-concept-map.markdown

 categories: fluidinfo
 ---

-It's been a long while since I posted.
-A lot has happened!
+It's been a long while since I posted and a lot has happened!
 A litte more than a year ago I left [Canonical](http://canonical.com) and joined [Fluidinfo](http://fluidinfo.com/).
 Fluidinfo is a shared openly-writable metadata storage platform, often referred to as a